chluebi/RPGBot/README.md

 ###### . only reccomended if you know what you are doing

-###### Important: Scalings can also work on the target, just instead of writing "MaxHealth" write "targetMaxHealth"
+###### Important: Scalings can also work on the target, just instead of writing "max_health" write "target_max_health"

 ##### Crittable:
-  - CritChance: for example 0.5 if there is a 50% crit chance, increases with precision
+  - crit_chance: for example 0.5 if there is a 50% crit chance, increases with precision
-  - LowerLimit: times how much the damage is calculated atleast, for example 2 for 200% damage
+  - lower_limit: times how much the damage is calculated atleast, for example 2 for 200% damage
-  - UpperLimit: times how much the damage is calculated atmost, for example 3 for 300% damage
+  - upper_limit: times how much the damage is calculated atmost, for example 3 for 300% damage

 ##### Effects applied in an array - Every effect is written in a seperate array like so:
- 0. Effectname
+ 0. effectname
- 1. Effectduration
+ 1. effectduration
- 2. Chance to Apply the effect
+ 2. chance to Apply the effect

 *required